rajan-31/B5-Triology/README.md

 - Check for Security vulnerabilities

-- deploy Smart contract on Rinkby Test Network
+- ~~deploy Smart contract on Rinkby Test Network~~

 ---

 ## Status of project
+Stage 1 (Complete)
 - currently version 1 of smart contract is written and tested on remix IDE in Javascript VM and also with Ganache.

 - also basic html frontend with a web3.js injection is partially done.
 (This is temporary)

+Stage 2 (Complete)
+- currently version 2 of smart contract is written and tested on Ganache virtual blockchain & Rinkeby Test Network.

+- Fully Functioning Frontend is implemented.

 ---
 # PROBLEM STATEMENT​